bdelville/bohurt-mapper/README.md

 * Page to vote for next features for v2
 * Share the app button and link to store for voting

-Expected release date:
-* alpha: 20 April 2017, before BOTN
-* open beta: 25 Mai 2017, before IMCF 2017
-* store: release when ready

-### How to use

 ### Coding